NotsoanoNimus/crows-dev-blog/crows-dev-blog/Hello, World!.md

 >
 > Note that this home page isn't signed because the content is expected to change semi-frequently.

+My name is ==Zack Puhl==.
+I am a systems software engineer from the United States  with a background in cybersecurity and network administration.
+I have a lot of fun in my free time over [on my GitHub](https://github.com/NotsoanoNimus), and I've created this space to talk about whatever I'm up to.

+If you didn't land here through my [main site](https://xmit.xyz/), please check that out too!

+## Welcome

-My name is Zack P. Welcome to [CrOwS.dev](https://crows.dev/): my personal developer log, mental dumping ground, and loose portfolio of sorts.
+Welcome to [CrOwS.dev](https://crows.dev/): my personal developer log, mental dumping ground, and loose portfolio of sorts.
+Content goes here that spills over from my primary site, where my more formal research and CVEs are published and maintained.

 My plan for this site is to:
-- Get these ideas out of my head!
+- Harbor my ideas that I may or may not ever get to.
+- Log regular development activities and challenges (only those ***not*** related to my day-job).
 - Categorize and explain my many different rotating projects, and document my experience working on them individually.
+- Dicuss any published security research findings or curiosities.
 - Maintain a regularly-updated developer log for my own custom operating system, [CrOwS](https://github.com/NotsoanoNimus/CrOwS) and its related tooling.

 I'm not sure how long I'm going to keep something like this up, but for a few months I've been very interested in getting a _dev blog_ up and running.
 Having this will be just the thing I need to keep me on track for certain deadlines and side projects.

 With the help of some paid tooling, a la Obsidian Publish, I'm finally able to get things off the ground without worrying about constant hassle with my own webserver and content publishing.

-I have a few key projects I'm currently working on:
+### Current Endeavors
 ```
 - CrOwS: The Cryptography and Ownership System
   - A toy OS for cryptography and systems security enthusiasts
-- MFTAH: The CrOwS bootloader
+- MFTAH: Media For Tamper-Averse Humans; the CrOwS bootloader
   - Encrypts and signs a CrOwS (and any other bootable payload) system.
   - Obviously, it also launches these payloads at boot-time.
 - C3: An Evolution of C
-  - This language is incredible; thus I contribute often.
+  - This language is incredibly fun and is new; thus I contribute often.
 - CSPAuthD: Crude Single Packet Authorization Daemon
 - FlexIC: A CAN-based Flexible, Customizable Instrument Cluster display
 ```
+#### Contact

+**Question?
+Suggestion?
+Bug? \[Query\]?**

+Contact me directly [via email](mailto:crows@xmit.xyz), or find me on [LinkedIn](https://linkedin.com/in/xmit-xyz/).